chevereto/v3-docs/setup/container/running.md

 ### User uploads storage

-This persistent layer can be configured directly in the application [Dashboard panel](../../settings/external-storage.md).
-You can add multiple storages, all that configuration will be stored in the database.
+This persistent layer can be configured in the application [Dashboard panel](../../settings/external-storage.md).

 ## Compose

 ::: tip
-Check [Environment](../system/environment.md) for all the `-e` options you can pass in the Docker command.
+Check [Environment](../system/environment.md) for the `-e` options you can pass in the Docker command.
 :::

 In the following example volumes are used for all data persistence.
 The image used is [httpd-php](https://github.com/chevereto/container-builder/blob/main/httpd-php.Dockerfile) which includes Apache HTTP Web server.